-The Annual Meeting of Stockholders (the "Meeting") of Cohu, Inc. ("Cohu") will be held at the Cohu corporate offices, located at 12367 Crosthwaite Circle, Poway, California 92064-6817 on Wednesday, May 11, 2016, at 8:00 a.m.
+The Annual Meeting of Stockholders (the "Meeting") of Cohu, Inc. ("Cohu") will be held at the Cohu corporate offices, located at 12367 Crosthwaite Circle, Poway, California 92064-6817 on Wednesday, May 10, 2017, at 8:00 a.m.
 Pacific Time, for the following purposes:

 - 1. To elect two directors, for a term of three years each. - 2.
 Advisory vote to approve Named Executive Officer ("NEO") compensation. - 3.
-To ratify the appointment of Ernst & Young LLP as Cohu's independent registered public accounting firm for 2016. - 4.
+Advisory vote on the frequency of holding an advisory vote on NEO compensation. - 4.
+To ratify the appointment of Ernst & Young LLP as Cohu's independent registered public accounting firm for 2017 - 5.
 To act upon such other matters as may properly come before the Meeting or any adjournment or postponement thereof.

-Only stockholders of record of Cohu as of the close of business on March 22, 2016 will be entitled to vote at the Meeting.
+Only stockholders of record of Cohu as of the close of business on March 20, 2017 will be entitled to vote at the Meeting.